brandonwisnicki/brandonwisnicki/README.md

 🖥️ I'm currently a Fourth-Year studying Computer Science at the University of Pennsylvania.
 I'm interested in computer graphics, data analytics, & security.

-🧭 I am currently at [Palantir](https://www.palantir.com) as a software engineering intern.
+🧭 I was previously at [Palantir](https://www.palantir.com) as a software engineering intern.
+I will be returning next year.

 ☀️ If I'm not programming, you'll find me playing with my dog Buffy🐶, jamming to Billy Joel, or getting incredibly sunburnt on a Florida beach.
 Preferably all 3 at once.